Riewest/squidpack_1-20/README.md

     - Completing Quests in the `Player Upgrades` chapter will grant you a pylon potion filter which can be placed in a pylon to give yourself permanent effects.

   - **Dynamic Questing:**
-    - We've added 3 dynamic questlines (Vanilla, Tech, Magic) that when completed will generate a new quest in the line.
+    - We've added 3 dynamic questlines (Vanilla, Tech, Magic) that when completed will generate a new random quest in the line.
     - Each quest completed will give your FTB team +1 point to its respective scoreboard and +1 to your total score
     - The first team to complete a quest will get its team name added to the quest subtitle.
 The team will also recieve +1 to the `First Completions` scoreboard.